 "If you're a woman than come help me lift this basked onto my back."

 "For being rude."

 "I wasn't rude.
 Your birthday is next week.
-Till then you're still fifteen.
+Till then you're still sixteen.
 That's truth, not rude."

 "Fine.
 I won't help you.
 I'll just watch you struggle.
 Poor little boy... can barely lift a basket of fruit.... because he isn't a man yet.
 Just a little sixteen year old boy."
 Nayaa mocks him displeased.

 "Seventeen, and you know it.
-You threw my birthday party."
+You threw my birthday party, moths ago."
 Andee smiles.
 "I know what you're doing and it won't work.
 You can't rattle me... little girl."
-Andee finishes his statement with a pout.
+Andee finishes his statement with a mocking pout.

 Furious, Nayaa jumps off the wall into her yard, grabs a little stone, and throws it at Andee but he swiftly swings out of the way avoiding it.

 "OK, fine!.
 I'll show you what this girl can do."
 Nayaa replies and squats down behind the wall, and gathers all the rocks she can.
 Andee calmly looks through his basket and picks out the ripest, reddest, biggest berryfruit he can find.
 He gently tosses the fist sized fruit up in the air, then catches it, and gently bounces it in his hand judging its mass and softness.
 He looks past the wall.
 Nayaa starts rising.
 Andee quickly launches the berryfruit with an expert toss.
 Nayaa's head rises up from behind the wall, and...
 BAM!
 The fleshy ripe fruit smashes into her forehead squishing and squirting juice and soft white pulp all over her face.